FREE service call with any repair over $250 Call (343) 700-1077

 We test the opener through a full cycle, then verify the two safety systems that protect your family: the photo-eye sensors that stop the door on an obstruction, and the auto-reverse that must reverse the door when it contacts an object, to the CSA and UL 325 standard.

 We realign the photo-eyes, set the travel and force limits so the door seals at the floor without slamming, and run a contact-reversal test by laying a board flat on the threshold.
-Every opener brand passes through this, including a LiftMaster Pro, Chamberlain, Genie and myQ smart units.
+Every opener brand passes through this, including a LiftMaster, Chamberlain, Genie and myQ smart units.
 If the opener is straining, stripping gears or not reversing, we move into garage door opener repair and adjustment right away.

 Weather seals, balance and door alignment we check